mlangstrof/mlangstrof.github.io/content/en/wine/wine-synonyms/index.md

 tags = ["wine"]
 +++

-Have you ever tasted two different wines but could swear it was the same grape? you might have been right after all, since for a lot of grapes, there are many different regional names as well as sometimes different biotypes.
+Have you ever tasted two different wines and felt sure they were made from the same grape?
+Well, you might just be right!
+Many grape varieties go by different regional names, and some even have slight genetic variations known as biotypes.

+A synonym is simply a locally different name for the same grape—genetically identical but called something else depending on where it’s grown.

-A biotype is a variant with minor genetic differences or variations in the grape composition, behavior or adaptability.
-These differences can arise due to natural mutations or environmental influences but are not distinct enough to classify them as a seperate variety.
+A biotype, on the other hand, refers to a variant of the grape with subtle genetic differences or variations in its composition, behavior, or adaptability.
+These differences often come about through natural mutations or environmental influences, but they aren’t significant enough to classify the grape as a completely new variety.

 Examples of **synonyms**, so different names for the same grapes, are:
 - Blauburgunder or Spätburgunder for Pinot Noir